hydrangea-sh/hydrangea-sh/README.md

 ### Hi there 👋

-My name is Elizabeth and I'm a sofware engineer from Chicago.
+My name is Elizabeth and I'm a software engineer from Chicago.
 Here's some info about me!

 🌟 Work expierence: <br>
 - **Software Engineer II at Inside Real Estate** - Full-stack development on the BoomTown team.
 [Remote.
 Present]